guillaumematheron/carpasinivores/README.md

 - `index.html`

     Redirects to `release/index.html`.
-Required because PhoneGap only pulls its app from the repo root
+Required because PhoneGap only pulls its app from the repo root.

 - `config.xml` and `icon.png`

-    Required by PhoneGap
+    Required by PhoneGap.

 The git repository has 4 top-level folders :